-The British Humanist Association employs the only campaigner working full-time to oppose the state funding of ‘faith’ schools and religious discrimination in admissions, employment and the curriculum.
+Humanists UK employs the only campaigner working full-time to oppose the state funding of ‘faith’ schools and religious discrimination in admissions, employment and the curriculum.
 That campaigner is Jay Harman.
-He leads the BHA’s efforts to end the state funding of ‘faith’ schools, to eradicate the divisive practice of selection by religion, to rid the classroom of creationist teaching in favour of evolution, to repeal the discriminatory and anachronistic requirement for collective worship in schools, to ensure that all children receive the high-quality sex and relationships education they need to stay safe, and to make religious education objective, balanced, and inclusive, particularly of the non-religious.
+He leads Humanists UK’s efforts to end the state funding of ‘faith’ schools, to eradicate the divisive practice of selection by religion, to rid the classroom of creationist teaching in favour of evolution, to repeal the discriminatory and anachronistic requirement for collective worship in schools, to ensure that all children receive the high-quality sex and relationships education they need to stay safe, and to make religious education objective, balanced, and inclusive, particularly of the non-religious.

 To do this, he needs your support, and we need your help in order to continue to employ him through 2017.

 Over a third of all state schools in England and Wales – more than 7,000 schools – are already religious schools, and that figure is rising fast.
 2016 saw the Church of England announce that it will seek to open more than 100 new schools in just the next four years, and the Catholic Church has followed suit, unveiling plans for the largest increase in the number of its schools in decades.
 These are state-funded schools designed to exclude the vast majority of the families who pay for them, and more and more of them are coming to a town near you.

 This is wrong, it is discriminatory, and the state should have no part in funding them.